 - Provides the ability to build real-time data applications

-- Apart from its useful information-sharing mechanism it is unique among DevOps tools because it is capable of indexing data of any type.
+- Apart from its useful information-sharing mechanism, it is unique among DevOps tools because it is capable of indexing data of any type.

 - Data is accepted in a variety of formats

-- Provides business analytics in real time.
+- Provides business analytics in real-time.

-Technology advances have led to the development of a number of DevOps tools that can aid development and collaboration.
+Technology advances have led to the development of several DevOps tools that can aid development and collaboration.
 When you’re new to DevOps practices or interested in improving your current practices, it can be difficult to know which DevOps tools are right for you.
-DevOps tools need to be tested and experimented with in order to find the best fit for your specific needs.
+DevOps tools need to be tested and experimented with to find the best fit for your specific needs.
 Here at InterviewBit, we have compiled a list of the top DevOps tools and divided them into different categories to help you choose the right tools for your organization.
 In the end, it all depends on what your goals are and what resources you have available.

-Q. Does DevOps need coding?
+Q.1: Does DevOps need coding?

-A. The term DevOps refers to the collaboration between the Development Team and the Operations Team.
+Ans.
+The term DevOps refers to the collaboration between the Development Team and the Operations Team.
 You must have a basic understanding of coding to have a career in DevOps.
 Although you may not need to know a high level of coding, a coding background is a plus.
 Several DevOps tools require you to write queries and code in a particular language.

-Q. What are the best DevOps practices?
+Q.2: What are the best DevOps practices?

-A. DevOps best practices include the following:
+Ans.
+DevOps best practices include the following: